How to Become a Makeup Artist: 8 Tips to Help You Begin Your Career

 How Much Do Makeup Artists Make?

 An established makeup artist can enjoy good earnings.
-In fact, the average annual makeup artist salary is $72,030, according to 2018 data.
+In fact, according to 2018 data from the Occupational Employment Statistics (OES) program, the average annual makeup artist salary is $72,030.
 That is equivalent to $34.63 per hour.
-And the top-earning makeup artists can bring in salaries over $130,710 (which is equivalent to $62.84 per hour).1 Along with your level of skill and expertise, there are other factors that can lead to higher earnings, such as the state or region where you live and the industry in which you work.
+And the top-earning makeup artists can bring in salaries over $130,710 (which is equivalent to $62.84 per hour).
+Along with your level of skill and expertise, there are other factors that can lead to higher earnings, such as the state or region where you live and the industry in which you work.

-Makeup artists working in the motion picture and video industries enjoy a much higher average salary of $78,720 annually.
+OES program data also shows that makeup artists working in the motion picture and video industries enjoy a much higher average salary of $78,720 annually.
 That's over $6,600 higher than the national average.
 So, although these jobs can be harder to find, the payoff can be substantial.
 You could also find higher-paying jobs in certain states and regions.
-For example, Tennessee, the District of Columbia, California, New York, and Florida offer the best-paying jobs; the average annual salaries in those regions can range from $63,950 to $88,090.1
+For example, Tennessee, the District of Columbia, California, New York, and Florida offer the best-paying jobs; the average annual salaries in those regions can range from $63,950 to $88,090.

 Start Exploring the Depths of Your Creative Abilities